-- Stroll Among the Redwood Giants of Muir Woods
+- Stroll Among the Redwoods in Muir Woods

 - Set Sail from Fisherman’s Wharf